openUC2/openUC2.github.io/docs/01_Toolboxes/08_DiscoveryFluorescenceLASER/01_LASER_Fluoresence_smart_Microscope.md

 1. After flashing the firmware, go to the testing section on the same website.

-2. Connect to your ESP32 board using the `connect` button again, ensuring the correct COM port is selected.
+2. Connect to your ESP32 board using the "Connect" button again, ensuring the correct COM port is selected.

    ![](./IMAGES/connect_again.png)